glaucomunsberg/robot-ia/mkdocs/docs/programming/brain/behavior.md

+---
+title: Behavior
+description: The behavior of the robot is defined by a state diagram that shows how the system behaves
+tags:
+  - programming
+  - brain
+  - behavior
+hide:
+  - tags
+---

 The system has a workflow that defines how the system behaves in each state.
 The workflow is defined by a state diagram that shows the system's behavior in each state.